ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.solarlog/README.md

 The open JSON-interface (offene Json-Schnittstelle) has to be activated in the Solarlog's configuration menu (Konfiguration - System - Zugangskontrolle - Offene Json-Schnittstelle: aktivieren.)

 Install adapter, create instance.
-Set Solarlog - IP-adress (192.XXX.X.XXX), port (optional) and polling - intervall (in millilseconds).
-Since the adapter sends a lot of http-requests to you solarlog, I recommend not to set the polling-intervall too dense.
+Set Solarlog - IP-address (192.XXX.X.XXX), port (optional) and polling - interval (in milliseconds).
+Since the adapter sends a lot of http-requests to you solarlog, I recommend not to set the polling-interval too dense.
 Check your debug-log for the time needed to poll or set at least 10s.

 Check if all inverter - data is collected. !!

-The user-password in solarlog has to be deactivated for this option!!
-Achtung: Damit die Abfrage der Unterzaehler funktioniert, muss das Benutzerpasswort im Solarlog deaktiviert sein.
+Security: you can activate the 'user' - password in your solarlog and the 'user login activated' checkbox & add your password in the adapter config or you can run solarlog and adapter without user password.
+If user-login is activated, it is recommended to stop the adapter while using the solarlog - user interface (otherwise you need to re-login after every request of the adapter).

 Forecast: optionally, the adapter gets forecast - data using the Forecast.Solar API.
 Actually, the todays and tomorrows total kWh are predicted, refreshing every hour.
 More detailed or additional data is available on request (pls open an issue).